microsoft/rushjs.io-website/pages/maintainer/setup_new_repo.md

 ~$ npm install -g @microsoft/rush
 ```

-*NOTE: If this command fails because your user account does not have permissions to access NPM's global folder, you may need to [fix your NPM configuration](https://docs.npmjs.com/getting-started/fixing-npm-permissions).*
+*NOTE: If this command fails because your user account does not have permissions to access npm's global folder, you may need to [fix your npm configuration](https://docs.npmjs.com/getting-started/fixing-npm-permissions).*

 ## Step 2: Use "rush init" to initialize your repo